-Some people have fear of commitment for the sole purpose that they don’t want to take the risk of having to go through another divorce.
+Some people have fear of commitment for the sole purpose that they don’t want to take the risk of having to go through a second divorce.
 So, the solution to them is to just avoid marriage.
 Maybe it would feel shameful to be divorced twice, or maybe they just don’t want to take that chance.

 I do have another strong theory about fear of commitment: Maybe you’re with the wrong person.

 Maybe this woman keeps breaking up with the guy, not because she is fearful of committing, but because she doesn’t want to commit to HIM.

 In my heart, I believe that if two people truly love each other, neither of them will break it off because they can’t bear being apart.
 It’s as simple as that.
 Now, do I know several couples who broke up before they eventually got back together and got married?
 Yes.
 Maybe some couples need to be break up to realize the depth of their love and commitment.
 But, in this woman’s case, it sounds like she is has distanced herself multiple times with this man.
 She should ask herself why she has been willing to let him go more than once.